top of page

 I have availability for a limited number of sliding-scale clients.
 Please email or ask in the consultation about this.

-I am currently not accepting new clients.
+I am currently accepting a waitlist.

 I'm looking for counselling that is...